 Course Title GCSE German Overview This course aims to provide students with the ability to communicate in the German language Limitations Students should have studied German in Lower School Most suitable for Students who have experienced some success in their Lower School German studies.
-Qualification gained GCSE Awarding Body and specification AQA GCSE German Full Course 8662 Grading 9-1 Main areas of knowledge understanding and skills The GCSE course in German is a continuation of the topics and skills learnt in years 7, 8, and 9.
-Topics include: family, new technologies, hobbies, school, social problems, environmental issues and home town and area.

-Assessment This is through 4 units; Unit 1: Listening Examination (25%) This takes place at the end of the course.
-Unit 2: Reading Examination (25%) This takes place at the end of the course.
-Unit 3: Speaking Examination (25%) This takes the form of a speaking test which includes a role play, reading out aloud and a photo card.
-This takes place towards the end of the course.
-Unit 4: Writing Examination (25%) This takes the form of two pieces of writing, and two or three short translation exercises at the end of the course.
-Allows progression GCE A-Level German to Expenses involved We recommend you buy a German dictionary and revision guides.
-Curriculum Leader Mr A Acheson - andrew.acheson@thirskschool.org
+Qualification gained GCSE Awarding Body and specification AQA GCSE German Full Course 8662 Grading 9-1 Main areas of knowledge The GCSE course in German is a continuation of the topics and skills learnt understanding and skills in years 7, 8, and 9.
+Topics include: family, new technologies, hobbies, school, social problems, environmental issues and hometown and area.
+Assessment This is through 4 units. • Unit 1: Listening Examination (25%) This takes place at the end of the course. • Unit 2: Reading Examination (25%) This takes place at the end of the course. • Unit 3: Speaking Examination (25%) This takes the form of a speaking test which includes a role play, reading aloud task and discussing a photo card towards the end of the course. • Unit 4: Writing Examination (25%) This takes the form of three to five pieces of writing at the end of the course.
+Allows progression to GCE A-Level German Expenses involved We recommend you buy a German dictionary Curriculum Leader Mr A Acheson